kashigrobe/AI_basics_assessment_project_24/README.md

 ## Implementing using ML

+For this project, Machine Learning and Optimization seem to be the most directly applicable technologies.
+- maybe i can build a machine learning model to classify colors and use optimization techniques to improve your model's accuracy.

 Upon establishing a baseline with histogram analysis, the following steps will introduce machine learning to enhance the classification accuracy and process scalability:

 ### Data Pre